leblancd/kube-v6/README.md

 # Quick Start Options
 If you would like to get a sense of how what IPv6-only support looks like on Kubernetes, here are a couple of quick-start options:

- * Docker run an IPv6-only cluster in a "Kube-in-the-Box" container, using commands described [here](https://github.com/leblancd/kube-in-the-box).
+ * Docker run an IPv6-only cluster in a ["Kube-in-the-Box"](https://github.com/leblancd/kube-in-the-box) container.
  * Use the automated Vagrant environment. <TBD>

 # FAQs